The EKCO add-on is a utility tool to perform maintenance operations on a kURL cluster.

 curl -sSL https://kurl.sh/<installer-id> | sudo bash -s auto-upgrades-enabled

 Auto-upgrades are only supported on single-node online installations.
-This feature is only relevant for named installers that may have changes to kURL specs without changes to the url where the spec is hosted.
+This feature is only relevant for named installers that have changes to kURL specifications without changes to the URL where the specification is hosted.

 To view the logs from the last attempted upgrade, use the following command: